RehanAhmad13/user_authen/app/README.md

 # User Authentication System

 This project provides a minimal FastAPI-based authentication system using OAuth2 password flow and JWT tokens.
-Users can register, log in to receive access and refresh tokens, refresh their access token, and retrieve their profile via protected routes.
+Users can register, verify their email, log in to receive access and refresh tokens, refresh their access token, and retrieve their profile via protected routes.

 ## Setup
 1. Install dependencies: